MicroEJ/docs/DeviceDeveloperGuide/mjvm/impl.rst

 Initialization
 --------------

-The Low Level MJVM API deals with two objects: the structure that represents the platform, and the RTOS task that runs the platform.
-Two callbacks allow engineers to interact with the initialization of both
+The Low Level MicroEJ core engine API deals with two objects: the structure that represents the platform, and the RTOS task that runs the platform.
+Two callbacks allow engineers to interact with the initialization of both objects:
-objects:

 -  ``LLMJVM_IMPL_initialize``: Called once the structure representing the platform is initialized.